Habits

 • What caused this habit?

-• Does this person regret they have this habit?
+• Does this person regret having this habit?

 • How does a person continue this habit?